State Bar of Nevada

 What public court records show

-Public federal court records list State Bar of Nevada as an employer in 25 employment matters between 2002 and 2023.
+Public federal court records list State Bar of Nevada as an employer in 16 distinct federal employment cases between 2002 and 2021.

-Of the 25 matters with a recorded outcome, the most common were: 13 ended in a ruling for the employer, 6 were dismissed, 3 ended in a ruling for the worker, and 2 had a mixed result.
+Of the 18 trusted published opinions analyzed, the most common outcomes were: 9 ended in a ruling for the employer, 3 ended in a ruling for the worker, 3 were dismissed, and 2 had a mixed result.

-The most common claims on record were Discrimination, Breach Of Contract, and Retaliation.
+The most common claims on record were Discrimination, Retaliation, and Breach Of Contract.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.